📢 Last Chance for 4K Enrollment!

 #RamsFamily #SchofieldPride #ExcellenceInAction #iReadyGrowth

-16 days ago, Schofield Middle School
+about 1 month ago, Schofield Middle School

 Picture of a lady holding flowers and a certificate